 Regulation 26

-Environmental Performance Guarantee
+[Environmental Performance Guarantee]

-1. A Contractor shall lodge an Environmental Performance Guarantee in favour of the Authority and no later than the commencement date of production in the Mining Area.
+[Alt.
+Decommissioning Bond]

-2. The required form and amount of the Environmental Performance Guarantee shall be determined according to the Guidelines, and shall reflect the likely costs required for:
+1. A Contractor shall lodge [an Environmental Performance Guarantee] [a Decommissioning Bond] in favour of the Authority and no later than the commencement date of production in the Mining Area.

-(a) The premature closure of Exploitation activities; (a) bis.
-[The repair of an in-service submarine cable or pipeline in, or adjacent to, the application area that was damaged as a result of the Contractors activities;]
+2. The required form and amount of the [Environmental Performance Guarantee] [Decommissioning Bond] shall be determined according to the [applicable Standards and take account of the applicable] Guideline, and shall reflect the [] [forecasted] costs required for:

-(a) ter.
-[Responding to, and remediating, a significant environmental Incident;]
+(a) The premature closure of Exploitation activities;

 (b) The decommissioning and final closure of Exploitation activities, including the removal of any Installations and equipment; and